TomK32/APRI50/FEATURES.md

 ## Sound

-* Athmospheric sound
+* Soundscape
-  * change with map.
-Water on the map => water music
+  * Change with map: Water on the map => water music
-* when placing EvoKit and when it finishes
+* FX: When placing EvoKit and when it finishes
+* FX: Colonist in danger
+* FX: Chunk prospected and found something

 ## Mods